tredontho/purescript-book/text/chapter3.md

 Either way, this gives a clear definition of the `findEntry` function: "`findEntry` is the composition of a filtering function and the `head` function".

-I will let you make your own decision which definition is easier to understand, but it is often useful to think of functions as building blocks in this way - each function executing a single task, and solutions assembled using function composition.
+I will let you decide which definition is easier to understand, but it is often useful to think of functions as building blocks in this way: each function executes a single task, and solutions are assembled using function composition.

 ## Exercises

  1. (Easy) Test your understanding of the `findEntry` function by writing down the types of each of its major subexpressions.
 For example, the type of the `head` function as used is specialized to `AddressBook -> Maybe Entry`. _Note_: There is no test for this exercise.
  1. (Medium) Write a function `findEntryByStreet :: String -> AddressBook -> Maybe Entry` which looks up an `Entry` given a street address. _Hint_ reusing the existing code in `findEntry`.
 Test your function in PSCi and by running `spago test`.
  1. (Medium) Rewrite `findEntryByStreet` to replace `filterEntry` with the composition (using `<<<` or `>>>`) of: a property accessor (using the `_.` notation); and a function that tests whether its given string argument is equal to the given street address.
- 1. (Medium) Write a function `isInBook` which tests whether a name appears in a `AddressBook`, returning a Boolean value. _Hint_: Use PSCi to find the type of the `Data.List.null` function, which tests whether a list is empty or not.
+ 1. (Medium) Write a function `isInBook` that tests whether a name appears in a `AddressBook`, returning a Boolean value. _Hint_: Use PSCi to find the type of the `Data.List.null` function, which tests whether a list is empty or not.
  1. (Difficult) Write a function `removeDuplicates` which removes "duplicate" address book entries.
 We'll consider entries duplicated if they share the same first and last names, while ignoring `address` fields. _Hint_: Use PSCi to find the type of the `Data.List.nubByEq` function, which removes duplicate elements from a list based on an equality predicate.
-Note that the first element in each set of duplicates (closest to list head) is the one that is kept.
+Note that the first element in each set of duplicates (closest to the list head) is the one that is kept.

 ## Conclusion

-In this chapter, we covered several new functional programming concepts:
+In this chapter, we covered several new functional programming concepts and learned how to:

-- How to use the interactive mode PSCi to experiment with functions and test ideas.
+- Use the interactive mode PSCi to experiment with functions and test ideas.
-- The role of types as both a correctness tool, and an implementation tool.
+- Use types as both a correctness tool and an implementation tool.
-- The use of curried functions to represent functions of multiple arguments.
+- Use curried functions to represent functions of multiple arguments.
-- Creating programs from smaller components by composition.
+- Create programs from smaller components by composition.
-- Structuring code neatly using `where` expressions.
+- Structure code neatly using `where` expressions.
-- How to avoid null values by using the `Maybe` type.
+- Avoid null values by using the `Maybe` type.
-- Using techniques like eta conversion and function composition to refactor code into a clear specification.
+- Use techniques like eta conversion and function composition to refactor code into a clear specification.

 In the following chapters, we'll build on these ideas.